luntergroup/smcsmc/README.md

 #### Install dependencies

-Download, or use a package manager, to install the following packages:
+Download and install the following packages (or use a package manager):

 - boost
 - cmake